Farizon SuperVan Home Charger (NZ): Best Wall Chargers, Cables & Charging Times

 Public charging with the Farizon SuperVan (NZ)

 The SuperVan supports up to 140kW DC.
 On a compatible rapid charger the 83kWh variant charges from 20–80% in approximately 36 minutes, and the 67kWh L1H1 base in approximately 30 minutes (conditions apply).
+For long-haul work runs, stopping at around 20–80% gives the best balance of speed and on-road efficiency.
+DC chargers have cables attached — no need to bring your own.

-Provider Notes Apple App Android App
+Provider Notes Apple app Android app

 ChargeNet Largest network nationwide Download Download